 One way of avoiding having to invest in weights and other equipment is by doing High-Intensity Interval Training (HIIT) in your own home.
 HIIT is the latest training modality to become popular and involves performing short sets of exercises in quick succession with only a short break in between sets.
 HIIT workouts are quick and usually last between 15 and 45 minutes, depending on your ability level.
 HIIT workouts are said to be a great way to burn fat and tone muscle.
 There are a number of different DVD titles showing you how to perform these workouts at home and talking you through the various moves, such as burpees, jumping jacks or press ups.
 The benefit of HIIT workouts are that they can be done almost anywhere and the initial investment needed is minimal.
 However, given the nature of the workouts, they are not for everyone.
 They are likely to be unsuitable for anyone with ankle, knee or back problems or other underlying health conditions.

 3. Cross trainer

 One of the most effective pieces of cardio training equipment is the cross trainer or elliptical machine.
 Cross trainers are a great way to workout whilst minimizing impact force on the lower body, which is common in exercises such as running.
 The action of the cross trainer means that both the upper and lower body are used at the same time, meaning that you use many different muscle groups at the same time, including your biceps, triceps, core muscles, as well as the muscles in your legs.
+It may be time to pick up a pair of workout shoes and including some resistance training into your regiment.
 And the effect of using more muscles?
 You burn more calories.
 Cross trainers are a great way of helping you to lose weight quicker, whilst also building strength and protecting your joints.